Skip to main content

 Abstract

 The United States Interstate Commerce Commission was established as an independent agency to regulate carriers engaged in transportation in interstate commerce and in foreign commerce within the United States.
-The collection consists entirely of press releases general.
+The collection consists of general press releases, railroad accident reports, safety materials, legislative acts, and press clippings.

 Dates